Willkommen, bienvenue, welcome!

 There's lots to do here: music to listen to, videos to watch.
 You can find out about my CDs and how to get them.
 You can read about my upcoming concerts, and what's been written about my playing over the years.

-I love writing and talking about music almost as much as performing, and some of my articles can be found here.
+I love writing and talking about music how to invest in netflix stocks almost as much as performing, and some of my articles can be found here.
 Plus, of course, between the bio and the personal page, you'll learn a lot about what makes me me.
 (Hint: I take my work as seriously as anyone on earth, but have never been able to take myself too seriously.)

-So grab a chair, pour yourself a glass of wine, bleibe, reste, stay, and enjoy!
+So grab a chair, pour yourself a glass investing in netflix stocks of wine, bleibe, reste, stay, and enjoy!

 (P.S.
 My friends call me Bob.
 Drop by again, and you can, too.
 More stuff gets added all the time.)